 By reviewing the definition of the terms below carefully, I realized that because I despaired, I failed to do what I needed to do.
 When I failed to do what I needed to do (Acedia), then my life really become hopeless.
 And when I saw how hopeless I'd become, I failed to make use of my talents (Sloth).
 Were it not for the mercy of God and others, I would die.

 See what you can find with a review of these definitions from Wikipedia: Seven deadly sins

 Acedia (The neglect to take care of something that one should do.
 It is translated to apathetic listlessness; depression without joy.)

-There is no doubt that alcoholics really are mentally ill due to the excessive amounts of alcohol we've used an excessively long time.
+There is no doubt that alcoholics really are mentally ill due to excessive amounts of alcohol used an excessively long time.
 Diagnosis' that attend alcoholism are also described in Wikipedia: Alcoholism

 When we review our fourth step with these defects of character in mind, reviewing what we have written down on the worksheets provided in this document, we can see how these defects of character show up, and so can others.

 A friend of mine described my behavior rather briefly, but I summed his opinion up this way: